Carrot & Pumpkin Soup Recipe For Babies and Toddlers

 Instructions

-• Start by heating the olive oil in a large saucepan and add the onion, turn down the heat if needed.
+- Start by heating the olive oil in a large pot and add the onion and carrot on a medium-low heat, turn down the heat to a medium heat if needed.

-• Cook the onion for 10 minutes or so, until soft.
+- Cook the chopped onion and carrot for 10 minutes or so, until soft.

-• Add in the sage, cinnamon, ginger, nutmeg if using, stock cube, pumpkin or squash and the boiling water and stir.
+- Add in the sage, cinnamon, ginger, nutmeg if using, stock cube, pumpkin or squash and the boiling water and stir.
+Add in a little black pepper too for seasoning.

-• Blitz the soup in a food processor or nutri bullet, leave to cool slightly and serve.
+- Blitz the soup in a nutri bullet/food processor or you can use a stick blender to make a smooth soup, leave to cool slightly and serve.

 ©The Petit Spoon